Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The Form_Unload() Event Procedure removes the Class Object Instance C from memory to release the memory for other uses, when the Form is closed.
+The Form_Unload() Event Procedure removes the Class Object Instance C from memory and releases the memory for other uses when the Form is closed.

 The New Class Module: Class3_1.

-We will find a better way to name our Class Modules so that by looking at them, we can easily guess where it belongs, or what category of object it is.
-But, we are on a learning curve now, and understanding the new concept is more important than such cosmetic changes.
+We’ll eventually come up with a better way to name our Class Modules so that, just by looking at the name, we can quickly tell where they belong or what type of object they represent.
+For now, though, we’re still on the learning curve—and understanding the concept itself is far more important than these cosmetic details.

 Create a new Class Module, display its Property Sheet (Select Properties Window from the View Menu), and change its Name Property Value to Class3_1.